I.F. BOARD MEETINGS

 The Board may consult with its lawyer via teleconference or videoconference.
 The consultation may occur through an open or closed session as the law allows.
 Any public consultation by the Board with its attorney must be audible at the physical location specified in the notice as the meeting place.

 I.F.1.06.
 Public Participation

 Citizens may address the Board immediately before the Board considers the Consent Agenda if they have registered to speak.
 Each citizen may speak for up to five minutes, but citizens’ total time is limited to 30 minutes.
-Groups speaking about an Agenda item appoint a spokesperson.
-Citizens may register to address the Board (1) online 24 hours before the Board Meeting; or (2) in person by submitting a completed registration form to the Chancellor’s Chief of Staff no later than five minutes before the Board Meeting begins.
+Groups speaking about a topic must appoint a spokesperson.
+Citizens may register to address the Board (1) online 24 hours before the Board Meeting; or (2) in person by submitting a completed registration form to the Chancellor’s Chief of Staff no later than 5:55 p.m. on the day of the Board Meeting.
 The Board may allow an individual to testify at a Board Meeting from a remote location by videoconference call.

 Policies exist for virtually every employee or student complaint.
 The Board encourages employees and students to follow appropriate channels before seeking to address the Board.
 Nothing in this section prohibits any citizen from using the citizen participation process.